KevinArora/fighter-demo/readme.md

    i dont think by design it would ever be playable by a tablet (who am i kidding) and most of the placements are dynamic resuting in the right placement. the BG however falls to pieces.

+    the methoid of using jqeury to change css instead of storing them in classes and changing them. the result had a disgustingly long css file so i elected to do the hardwork in the js file where its way earier to read with the fancier colors.